Combined Internal Medicine/Psychiatry Residency | Department of Internal Medicine | UC Davis Health

 Thank you for visiting our website!
 Our five-year combined Internal Medicine/Psychiatry Residency Program graduates are board-eligible for both specialties and serve as liaisons between them.
 They become experts in a unique third field – the integration of medicine and psychiatry – where they produce scholarly works and champion breaking down the silos between physical and mental healthcare.

-Our subpages highlight what makes our Combined Med/Psych Residency unique: our dynamic residents committed to whole-person care and diverse clinical experiences.
-Furthermore, Sacramento is California's state capitol and a diverse community growing with professionals and families.
-I encourage you to explore our categorical Internal Medicine Residency and Psychiatry Residency webpages, as our combined residents benefit from both programs' learning, strength, and camaraderie.
-We also join the Family Medicine/Psychiatry residents and faculty weekly to learn together and discuss the rewards and challenges of holistically thinking about and treating our patients.
-Our residents have access to incredible faculty from multiple departments, specialized tracks and commitment to justice, equity, diversity, inclusion, and belonging in psychiatry and medicine.
-Applicants are highly encouraged to co-apply to our categorical programs as they share key features of our clinical experiences, culture, mission and values.
+Our subpages highlight what makes our Combined Med/Psych Residency unique: our dynamic residents committed to whole-person care and a wide range of clinical experiences.
+Furthermore, Sacramento is California's state capital and a diverse community growing with professionals and families.
+I encourage you to explore our categorical Internal Medicine Residency and Psychiatry Residency webpages, as our combined residents benefit from both programs' learning, strengths, and camaraderie.
+We also join the Family Medicine/Psychiatry residents and faculty on a weekly basis to learn together and discuss the rewards and challenges of holistically thinking about and treating our patients.
+Our residents have access to incredible faculty from multiple departments, specialized tracks, and a commitment to health equity, inclusion, and belonging in psychiatry and medicine.
+Applicants are highly encouraged to co-apply to our categorical programs as they share key features of our clinical experiences, culture, mission, and values.

 Our Mission